 - Seek out someone with unbiased information, or who will refer you to resources for this information

 - Turn to someone who has no financial stake in your decision

 #3: Confirm Your Pregnancy

 A positive home pregnancy test may be accurate, but it must be confirmed in order to begin receiving pregnancy counseling and prenatal care.
-You can schedule a free, confidential pregnancy test by contacting Mosaic Pregnancy & Health Centers.
+You can schedule a free, confidential pregnancy test by contacting Mosaic Health.
 We provide lab-quality tests that will confirm whether your home test results were accurate.

 #4: Tell Your Parents

 In the case of an unplanned pregnancy, you are likely afraid of what others will think – especially your parents.

 If you aren’t sure what to say, or how to respond to their questions and concerns, we will give you accurate information and emotional support to guide you through this difficult conversation.